Thomsch/tellina_user_experiment/experiment_design_doc.md

 `stdout`" unless specified otherwise):
 - The user will be able to run the following **user meta-commands**:
   - `task`: prints the current task's description and number
-  - `abandon`: abandons the current task and goes to the next task.
+  - `giveup`: giveups the current task and goes to the next task.
   - `reset`: reset the file system, without changing the user's current working directory.
     - This command will return the user to the directory where they called it.